 - Spina Bifida Occulta: Spina Bifida Occulta means “a hidden spot on the spine.”
 Spina Bifida Occulta is normally found inadvertently when the individual has an X-ray or MRI for some other reason.
-The pervasiveness of Occulta is not known, but unfortunately, it is the most widely recognized cause of Spina Bifida.
+The pervasiveness of Occulta is not known, but unfortunately, it is the most widely recognized Spina Bifida cause.

 - Spina Bifida Cystica (Myelomeningocele): This is the most severe form of Spina Bifida.
 Spina Bifida Cystica, for the most part, includes neurological issues that can be intense or even fatal.
 A portion of the spinal cord and the nerves that surround it are protruding and are not covered by skin.

 Surgery is a successful treatment for most children with Spina Bifida.
 Most newborns with an open spine or Myelomeningocele experience surgery within the initial 48 hours of life to close the deformity.
-Anti-infection medicines are given to prevent infections of the uncovered spinal cord and nerves until the point that this defect can be corrected by surgery.
+In addition, anti-infection medicines are given to prevent infections of the uncovered spinal cord and nerves until the point that this defect can be corrected by surgery.

 Spina Bifida affects approximately 1 out of every 2,500 newborns in the world.
 It is less common in African-Americans than in Hispanics and Caucasians in the United States.
 Spina Bifida occurs more often in children of parents who have the condition, but there is not a known genetic defect associated with the condition.

-The precise reason for this birth deformity isn’t known.
+The precise Spina Bifida cause is not known.
 For instance, women who have had one child with Spina Bifida may not have another child with the illness.
-Women who are overweight or who have diabetes are additionally more at risk to have a child Spina Bifida.
+In addition, women who are overweight or who have diabetes are additionally more at risk to have a child with Spina Bifida.

-In spite of the fact that specialists and analysts don’t know the exact cause of Spina Bifida, they have recognized a couple of risk factors:
+Even though specialists and analysts do not know the exact Spina Bifida cause, they have recognized a couple of factors that increase Spina Bifida risks: